nayandas69/Social-Media-Downloader/README.md

 ## How to Use

 1. Run the tool (either via command line or double-click the EXE)
+2. Select the platform you want to download from (YouTube, Instagram, etc.)
-2. Paste the **public link** of a video
+3. Paste the **public link** of a video
-3. Choose output format ID available like `625` (or type `mp3` for audio-only)
+4. Choose output format ID available like `625` (or type `mp3` for audio-only)
-4. Sit back and let the tool work its magic!
+5. Sit back and let the tool work its magic!
-5. Wait for the download to finish (it’ll show you the progress)
+6. Wait for the download to finish (it’ll show you the progress)
-6. Batch download?
+7. Batch download?
 No problem!
 Just follow these steps:
    - Create a `.txt` file with each URL on a new line
    - For batch download, enter the path to your `.txt` file containing URLs.
    - For example: `C:\path\to\batch_links.txt` or `/home/user/batch_links.txt`
-7. Find your downloaded files in the same directory as the tool
+8. Find your downloaded files in the same directory as the tool
-8. Enjoy your videos!
+9. Enjoy your videos!

 ## Tested Platforms